rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 ## Final Steps

-We have seen how to install and configure `mod_ssl`.
+We have seen how to install and configure 'mod_ssl'.
 And, create a new SSL Certificate in order to run a Web-Server under HTTPS Service.

 ## Conclusion